dsherret/dax/README.md

 - More to come.
 Will try to get a similar list as https://deno.land/manual/tools/task_runner#built-in-commands

 You can also register your own commands with the shell parser (see below).

+Note that these cross platform commands can be bypassed by running them through `sh`: `sh -c <command>` (ex. `sh -c cp source destination`).
+Obviously doing this won't work on Windows though.

 ### Cross platform shebang support